 8. In order to use the Browser Source as your only audio, you can mute the “Mic/Aux” as an audio source.
 Make sure the Browser Source is set up for output by clicking on the Settings in the Mixer section (just like above) and choosing Properties (instead of Interact).
 Set Audio Monitoring to Monitor and Output.

 9. Select “Rec” at the bottom right of the application.
 PRO TIP: You may want to start recording before you have finished interacting with the browser source if you want to capture the very beginning of a video.

 10. Record what you need and push on the “Rec” button again to stop recording.
 If you don’t know where your recordings are saved, you can verify by going to the settings icon at the bottom right of the Streamlabs Desktop application window.
 In the popup select “Output” and look for the “Recording” section.
 Check “Recording Path” to see where the video is saved on your computer (this can be updated).

 Check out our article on saving recordings in Streamlabs desktop for more information.

 Founded on the belief that we want to help creators make a living doing what they love, Streamlabs provides a robust suite of features to help creators better engage with their fans, grow audiences, and improve monetization.
-Building on this mission, Streamlabs is expanding its product with 1) Talk Studio, our browser-based streaming studio, 2) Willow, an all-in-one bio link tool, 3) Video Editor, a video review and collaboration tool.
+Building on this mission, Streamlabs is expanding its product with 1) Talk Studio, our browser-based streaming studio, 2) Link Space, an all-in-one bio link tool, 3) Video Editor, a video review and collaboration tool.
 And 4) Cross Clip, the easiest way to convert Twitch clips to videos for TikTok, Instagram Reels, and YouTube Shorts.